-Marketing communications are already regulated under the PRIIPs Regulation and the IDD, to ensure that all information is fair and not misleading, and marketing materials are clearly identifiable as such.
-In terms of differences, marketing communications permit to describe IBIPs' features (e.g. additional services, optional biometric coverages, annuity pay-out) that cannot be properly illustrated in the KID.
-Plus, the "taxonomy" required in the KID is not always coherent with insurance taxonomy, for example: "investment" (PRIIPs) is used instead of "insurance premium"; "insurance premium" (PRIIPs) is used instead of "risk part of the premium".
+Marketing communications are already regulated under the PRIIPs Regulation and the IDD to ensure that all information is fair and not misleading and that marketing materials are clearly identifiable as such.

+In terms of differences, KIDs and promotional documents have a distinct level of completeness, plain language, accuracy and clarity due to their specific nature and goals.
+In this respect, the wording requirements of the PRIIPs KID template are not always adequate for IBIPs and more flexibility would be useful.
+For example: "investment" (PRIIPs) is used instead of "insurance premium"; "insurance premium" (PRIIPs) is used instead of "risk part of the premium".
 See further examples in Q18.

+In addition, in the KID there is limited room to describe any additional services or optional protection, while the marketing material can represent the product as a whole.